ZerksisMistry/Project_GPT-3.5_LLM/README.md

 To engage with the AI chatbot and delve deep into its strategic gameplay insights:
 - Open the Google Colab notebook.
 - Execute the cells in sequence.
-- Use your OpenAI API Key in the respective area to leverage the capabilites of the LLM.
+- Use your OpenAI API Key in the respective area to leverage the capabilities of the LLM.
-- Experience the chat-bot system powered by GPT-3.5 LLM for prompts and automation tasks.
+- Experience the chatbot system powered by GPT-3.5 LLM for prompts and automation tasks.
 - Experience the AI's strategic gameplay prowess in the interactive sections.